-Feeling bloated on a regular basis can interfere with daily activities and negatively affect your mood.
-Dee Marques recommends eight herbal teas to turn to beat the bloat and feel better fast.
+Feeling bloated interferes with daily activities and affects your mood.
+Dee Marques recommends the best teas that help with bloating and gas so you feel better – fast.

-Digestive disorders have been on the rise for quite a while.
-Indeed, it’s estimated that up to 15 per cent of the world’s population suffers from Irritable Bowel Syndrome (IBS), and there’s also a growing number of people affected by food intolerances and allergies.
+Digestive disorders have been on the rise for a long time.
+Indeed, it’s estimated that up to 15 per cent of the world’s population suffers from Irritable Bowel Syndrome (IBS), and a growing number of us are affected by food intolerances and allergies.
 These conditions have many symptoms in common, and bloating is one of them.
+Luckily, something as simple as drinking a herbal teas can help you debloat and help digestion.

 Of course, a bloated stomach isn’t always a symptom of disease, but it’s still uncomfortable and can affect our mood and interfere with everyday activities.
 In fact, researchers have found that the quality of life in people with digestive conditions is similar to people with clinical depression.